compliance-framework/docs/docs/architecture/core-erd.md

 # Entity Relationship Diagrams for Configuration

-The purpose of thie diagram is to give a high level view (no details on fields) of the main entities in the configuration service - which should connect to OSCAL.
+The purpose of this diagram is to give a high-level view (with no details on fields) of the main entities in the configuration service, which should connect to OSCAL.

 ### Full OSCAL diagram
 ```mermaid